-As we shared in a previous blog, fleas and ticks are a persistent nuisance for cats and dogs in the Dallas Metroplex.
-Because many flea and tick products contain known neurotoxins and pesticides that are potentially harmful to our pets, selves, and the environment, pet parents have become weary of chemical solutions.
-Fortunately, an array of natural flea and tick prevention methods and products offer alternatives, which can be both effective and better for your pets, home, and planet.
-Today, I’m walking through the different categories, from essential oils and garlic-based options to electronic devices, dusts, and herbal tinctures, exploring how these solutions work to ward off fleas and ticks.
+As we shared in a previous blog, fleas and ticks are a persistent nuisance in the Dallas Metroplex.
+Because many flea and tick products contain known neurotoxins and pesticides that are potentially harmful to our pets, ourselves, and the environment, pet parents have become wary of chemical solutions.
+Fortunately, a variety of natural flea and tick prevention methods and products offer alternatives.
+These can be both effective and better for your pets, home, and planet.
+Today, I’m walking through the different categories, exploring how these solutions work to ward off fleas and ticks.
 I’ll also share what products stand out and some expert recommendations.

 Important Note

 This post is specific to fleas and ticks.
-While traditional heartworm prevention contains strong and often controversial ingredients, there is no truly reliable natural alternative to what you might get at your veterinary clinic.
-And, because Dallas pets are at high risk for heartworm, it’s not worth the risk to try a natural alternative unless your veterinarian has approved it.
+While traditional heartworm prevention contains strong and often controversial ingredients, there is no truly reliable natural alternative.
+At least not one that is equivalent to what you might get at your veterinary clinic.
+Because Dallas pets are at high risk for heartworm, I’m not sure it’s worth the risk.
+Before trying a natural alternative, ensure your veterinarian has approved it.

-Consult with your vet when introducing new supplements or devices to ensure safety and optimum results for your furry family members.
+Consult with your vet when introducing new supplements or devices to ensure safety and optimum results!

 Jessica Fisher, host of the healthy pet podcast, The Pet Parenting Reset and canine nutritionist uses Bug Off Garlic with her own dog, Kim.
 “It’s natural and effective so we can skip the neurotoxins that are damaging to our pets, your children, and the environment,” she says.